Beyond the First Day: 5 Ways Reboarding Boosts Employee Engagement

 A major benefit of reboarding is that it reintroduces employees to your company’s values, goals, and mission—which can reignite employees’ passion for their jobs and boost their desire to stay.

 Additionally, reboarding can offer employees a glimpse into potential career development opportunities, something crucial to nearly half of today’s employees.
-According to Culture Amp, employees with opportunities for professional development are 21% more engaged at work, increasing employee retention rates.
+According to Gallup, employees with opportunities for professional development are nearly six times more engaged at work, and organizations that focus on employee development are are almost 11% more profitable.
+It’s no wonder professional development is a key strategy for increasing employee retention rates.

 3. Promote Psychological Safety at Work